muratali016/AI-Instagram-filter-with-Computer-Vision/README.md

 ```
 python opencv_face.py
 ```
-* You can extend the celebrity database to get more accurate results
+* You can extend the celebrity database ("faces" folder) to get more accurate results

 ### References
 * https://github.com/ageitgey/face_recognition